Zira-integrations/deployment-template/README.md

 ## Step 3:  Write your adapters

-Adapters are the functions under `/adapters` folder. adapter functions responsible to transform the payload of incoming files or emails in order to post the data to zira data-source
+Adapters are the functions under `/adapters` folder.
+Adapter functions responsible to transform the payload of incoming files or emails in order to post the data to zira data-source

 Example: